ampproject/amphtml/extensions/amp-user-notification/amp-user-notification.md

 </amp-user-notification>
 ```

-##### data-show-if--not-geo
+##### data-show-if-not-geo

 This is the opposite of `data-show-if-geo`.
-When specified `amp-user-notification` will only trigger if the `amp-geo` country group does nort match the supplied list.
+When specified `amp-user-notification` will only trigger if the `amp-geo` country group does not match the supplied list.

 Example: